Dam Development

 How long does it take to get a water affecting activity permit?

 The exact time taken to process the application depends on the nature of the activity, the time of year and the information provided in the proposal.
-You will need to apply for your permit at least two months in advance of scheduled construction works.
+You will need to apply for your permit at least 2 months in advance of scheduled construction works.
 Permits are usually valid for one year from the date of issue.

-Definitions of dams to help you with your Water Affecting Activity permit
+Definitions of dams to help you with your water affecting activity permit

 Criteria for issuing permits